dustin-anthc/test-wiki-cloning/AKWarm-Software-Overview.md

 <a name="user_interface"></a> User Interface
 --------------

 The user interface for AkWarm is a Multiple Document Interface (MDI) application utilizing Windows Forms.
 Multiple home and/or commercial building files can be open simultaneously.
 The open files need not be all of the same type (Residential or Commercial).
 The main project that holds the AkWarm user interface is the [[AkWarm\_UI|AKWarm-User-Interface-Documentation]] project.
-The document describing that project is the next place to go for learning more details about the user interface development.
+The [[page|AKWarm-User-Interface-Documentation]] describing that project is the next place to go for learning more details about the user interface development.

 Windows Forms data binding is used to move the user-entered data on the input forms into the underlying object model that stores and processes the data.
 The data entry controls are often configured to limit the user input to acceptable values.
 For those controls that do not fully restrict user input, validation of the input data is implemented through a system of attributes attached to the properties of the objects in the underlying object model and specially-marked data validation routines.
 The data validation attribute system is contained in the *DataAttributes* project and is more thoroughly described in the documentation for that project.

 Context-sensitive Help is available in the AkWarm application.
 The Help file is a Microsoft HTML Help file.
-The procedure for updating the file and linking topics to the AkWarm application is further described in the “AkWarm Help System” document.
+The procedure for updating the file and linking topics to the AkWarm application is further described in the User Interface page in the [[AkWarm Help System section|AKWarm-User-Interface-Documentation#help_file]].

 <a name="data_storage"></a> Application Data Storage and Storage to File
 --------------------------------------------

 For one particular AkWarm analysis, which is either one residential building or one commercial building, the data for that analysis is stored in an object hierarchy (a root object containing other objects, which in turn contain objects, etc).
 For a residential analysis, the root object in the object model is of the type *Project,* a class found in the [[AkWarmCalc|AKWarmCalc-Project]] project.
 The hierarchy of objects starting with the root *Project* object describe the inputs to the residential home analysis and also hold a number of the calculated results.
 For an analysis of a commercial building, the root object is of the type *ProjectComm.* A similar hierarchy of objects is contained within that root object.
 Further details on the residential and commercial object models are found in the document describing the [[AkWarmCalc|AKWarmCalc-Project]] project.

 When a user saves an AkWarm analysis to the user’s hard drive, each individual analysis occupies a separate file on disk.
 The application does *not* utilize a database system to store multiple AkWarm analyses within one database.
 AkWarm uses the .NET System.Xml.Serialization libraries to serialize the *Project* or *ProjectComm* object hierarchy into an XML document that is compressed and lightly encrypted before being stored on disk as an *.hm2* (residential) or *.hmc* (commercial) AkWarm file.
-See the *Project.SerializeToFile()* and *Project.ToByteArray()* methods for details on the serialization process.
+See the [[Project.SerializeToFile()|INSERT LINK HERE]] and [[Project.ToByteArray()|INSERT LINK HERE]] methods for details on the serialization process.

 <a name="energy_library"></a> Energy Library
 --------------